21 Winter Decor Accessory Ideas for a Cozy Home

 Pinecones

 Pinecones are the easiest winter decor accessory.
-They are definitely a natural winter element.
+They are definitely a natural element of winter.
 They have great texture and vary in shape and size.
 They can go in just about any container.

 Winter Wreaths

-These winter wreath idea from Wendy of At Lane and High offers some wonderful ideas for natural focal points.
+#18 – These winter wreath ideas from Wendy of At Lane and High offer wonderful natural focal points.
 Here was one of my favorites.

 Winter Quilt Collection

-My friend Kim of Shiplap and Shells uses a beautiful of quilts in a vintage hutch as a lovely winter point.
+#19 – My friend Kim of Shiplap and Shells uses a beautiful collection of quilts in a vintage hutch as a lovely winter display.
 If you have several pretty blankets, throws or quilts, gather them for a winter decor display.
 They will make your home feel warm and cozy.

 Reuse Your Small Christmas Trees

-15 winter decor accessories ideas ~ 15 totally different approaches.
-All these ideas can be mixed, matched, combined, or stand-alone and all evoke a feeling of coziness, warmth, and welcome.
+21 winter decor accessories ideas – 21 totally different approaches.
+All these ideas can be mixed, matched, or combined, and they all evoke a feeling of coziness, warmth, and welcome.

 Winter Decor Accessories